Svaha: The Sixth Finger: Plot

 Pastor Park speaks with Nechung Tenpa, who recounts an encounter he had in 1985 with the Master or Maitreya.
 He tells Park that the man has attained immortality.
 He saw the Master's twelve fingers.
 He says the Master is still alive despite being born in 1899.
 Park asks about the Donggonggyo scriptures which speak of a "snake" who will kill "the light."
 Tenpa says that the snake is the natural enemy of the Master.
 Tenpa said he delivered an oracle to the Master that his natural enemy will be born in the place where the Master was born in one hundred years and will turn out the light.
 Park asks Tenpa about the numbers in the scriptures but he was not able to assist.
 Park deduces that the cult founder Kim Je-seok is "the light," and the four "guardians" have been killing all the young girls born in 1999 at Yeongwul, Kim Je-seok's hometown.
 He realizes the numbers in the scripture were actually birth registration numbers for all the girls.

-Meanwhile, Gwangmok has kidnapped Guem-hwa and is preparing to kill her.
+Meanwhile, Gwangmok has kidnapped Geum-hwa and is preparing to kill her.
 She asks why she has to die.
 He says she is born evil but death is not the end.
-Guen-hwa tells Gwangmok about her sister and asks him to kill her also so she can be reborn as a human in the next life.
+Geum-hwa tells Gwangmok about her sister and asks him to kill her also so she can be reborn as a human in the next life.
 Gwongmok finds the sister and prepares to strangle her.
 She has shed her hideous appearance and has taken on the pose of a Buddha.
-She tells him that she has been waiting for her and that she was the one who consoles him in his nightmares after he sheds blood.
+She tells him that she has been waiting for him and that she is the one who consoles him in his nightmares after he sheds blood.
 She sings the same song to him as in his nightmares.
 She tells him to look for the mark (six fingers) on the person he calls Father and to kill him.